 The Vice-President of International Operations of Lithium Americas (LAC) is Selling Shares

-In addition to Ignacio Celorrio, 8 other LAC executives reported Sell trades in the last month.
-This is Celorrio’s first transaction since reporting a Sell transaction on XG back in September 2011
+In addition to Ignacio Celorrio, 9 other LAC executives reported Sell trades in the last month.

 See today’s analyst top recommended stocks >>